 The Bachelor of Fine Arts (BFA) Degree in Print Paper Book

 Print paper book is a major offered in the four-year BFA degree program.
 Our BFA curriculum is rooted by

 Select three of: 9 PPB 2000 Print Paper Book Techniques 3

 This course introduces students to the interrelated fields of printmaking, papermaking, and bookbinding.
-Basic printmaking techniques including screenprinting and relief are covered.
-Western papermaking is introduced along with discussions of commercial printing papers and nontraditional materials.
-Basic bookbinding techniques are covered and include accordion, stab binding, and single-signature pamphlet binding.
+Class topics include: basic printmaking techniques, such as screenprinting and relief; Western papermaking, along with commercial printing papers and nontraditional materials; and basic bookbinding techniques, including accordion, stab binding, and single-signature pamphlet binding.
 While subsequent courses explore each field separately and in-depth, this introductory course provides an opportunity to study all three areas as an integrated whole.

 Prerequisites: Foundation: Drawing 1 PPB 3010 Relief Printmaking 3

-Students explore a variety of textures, mark-making, and image techniques in the direct and versatile medium of relief printmaking.
-Media include linoleum and wood block, collographs, pressure printing, stenciling masks, and wood type.
-Technical information on cutting techniques, printing by hand and press, reduction and multi-block prints, overprinting, and color layering are also covered.
-Demonstrations, lectures, and field trips support course material.
+In this course students explore a variety of textures, mark-making, and image techniques in the direct and versatile mediums of relief printmaking and monotype.
+Media include linoleum and wood block, collographs, pressure printing and embossing, painting with printmaking ink, stenciling, and trace monotypes.
+Technical information on cutting techniques, printing by hand and press, reduction, multi-block and combination prints, overprinting, and color layering are all covered.
+Demonstrations, lectures, and field trips support class material.

-Prerequisites: Foundation: Drawing 1 and Foundation: 2D PPB 3015 Screenprinting 3
+Prerequisites: Foundation: Drawing 1, Foundation: 2D PPB 3015 Screenprinting 3

 Screenprinting is a direct printmaking technique that builds images from layers of color.
-Students will explore photographic, computer-generated, hand drawn and painted stencil techniques.
-Through field trips, slide lectures, print samples, and critiques, the course will provide an overview of the wide range of historical and contemporary approaches.
-Students will complete a portfolio of editioned and non-editioned prints.
-Nontoxic, water-based inks will be used.
+Students in this class explore photographic, computer-generated, hand-drawn, and painted stencil techniques.
+Through field trips, slide lectures, print samples, and critiques, the class provides an overview of the wide range of historical and contemporary approaches to screenprinting.
+Students complete a portfolio of editioned and non-editioned prints using nontoxic, water-based inks.

 Prerequisites: Foundation: Drawing 1, Foundation: 2D

 Through experimentation with process and practice, including the editioning of copper plates, students use different grounds, aquatints, acids, and dry-point techniques to gain an understanding of the intaglio process.
-Line work, halftones, Xerox transfers, chine colle, color printing and photo etching are all possibilities.
+Line and tonal work, transfers, chine colle, viscosity, and color printing are all possibilities.
 Both historical and contemporary applications are explored.

 PPB 3025 Lithography 3